Method 5 - Particulate Matter (PM)

 FREQUENTLY ASKED QUESTIONS (FAQS) for Method 5

-1. Collect a 200 ml sample of acetone for each lot of acetone used during the test from the acetone wash bottle used for the sample recovery and analyze the sample as per the requirements in sections 4.2 and 4.3 of Method 5;
+- For determination of the blank value, collect a 200 ml sample of acetone for each lot of acetone used during the test from the acetone wash bottle used for the sample recovery and analyze the sample as per the requirements in sections 11.2.4 of Method 5;

 On the other hand, there are data indicating that very acceptable precision and repeatability (within about 0.1 mg) can be achieved for catches around 10 mg.
 In some cases, compliance status could be established with sample catches at these levels if the number of test runs were increased to six or nine.
 Collection of even this small amount of sample can become a problem when process operation is very short, dictating that the test run also be very short.
 Special testing schemes must be developed for these cases.